Finials of Cologne Cathedral

-The finials of Cologne Cathedral form the tops of the two towers (north and south towers) at a height of 149 to 157 metres.
+The finials of Cologne Cathedral from the tops of the two towers (north and south towers) at a height of 149 to 157 metres.
 A copy of this finial in original size, but made of concrete, has stood below the steps in front of the west façade of the cathedral since 1991.

 Shape and construction

 The finials consist of a central shaft surrounded by two leaf wreaths of different sizes.
 They date from the last construction phase of Cologne Cathedral around 1880, although the plans still go back to master builder Ernst Friedrich Zwirner († 1861), who based his plans on the original, medieval façade plan F. In this design, the finials were to have a diameter of 5.20 metres.

 Zwirner's successor as cathedral architect was Richard Voigtel, who is considered to have completed the cathedral.
 He was already planning a smaller diameter of initially 5.02 metres, later 4.75 metres, for the lower leaf wreath.
 The natural limitations of the material to be extracted from the Obernkirchen Sandstein finally tipped the scales: the final diameter of the lower leaf wreath is 4.58 metres, the height around eight metres.

 In addition to the size of the stone blocks, transporting them to heights of over 150 metres posed a challenge in the 19th century: Not only were scaffolding and rope hoists too weak, but the steam-powered freight lift could carry a maximum weight of four tonnes.
 A one-piece lower leaf wreath alone would have weighed over 17 tonnes.
 This is one of the reasons why the finials, with their approximately 37 cubic metres of stone each, are made up of a total of 24 individual stones.

-To stabilise the construction on the spire, a system of brackets and reinforcements, mostly made of copper, was developed to counter the danger of corrosion.
+To stabilise the construction of the spire, a system of brackets and reinforcements, mostly made of copper, was developed to counter the danger of corrosion.
 The leaves of the lower ring of leaves, joined together in the middle on a comparatively small surface, project outwards up to 2.30.
 They are therefore supported on the one hand by stone brackets from below, but held in place on the top by an octagonal copper band on the shaft and by metal rods.

 A wrought-iron rod 10 centimetres in diameter and 21 metres long was passed through the centre of the shaft to stabilise it with a copper sheath.
 This rod hangs downwards into the tower's spire and is weighted down in the manner of a pendulum.

 Copper ladders lead from an exit about 17 metres below to the tops of the finials, where there is a lightning rod.